J. T. Blatty: West Point and military service

-Blatty was also the first female boxer at West Point.
+Blatty was also the first female boxer competing for West Point, winning her first match against Lock Haven University in 2000.
+Her coaches said her boxing and tennis training helped each other.

 After graduation, Blatty served as a platoon leader in the 92nd Engineer Battalion.
 She was among the first troops deployed into the 2002 United States invasion of Afghanistan, and afterwards in the 2003 invasion of Iraq.
 By 2005 she was a captain, and rear detachment commander for the 92nd.
 She served a total of six years in the United States Army.

 Photojournalism

-As an amateur photographer before military service, she continued to create scrapbooks of her deployments.
+As an amateur photographer before military service, she continued to take photographs throughout her deployments, and send rolls of film and exposed disposable cameras home to her family.
 It was in Afghanistan that she says that she became drawn to capturing the world around her; she tried to turn her story and photographs into a book, and wrote 30,000 words before pausing.
 Blatty had been stationed at Fort Stewart during her army career, and stayed in Savannah, Georgia afterwards, coaching tennis and doing freelance photography and writing.
 She credits Zig Jackson, documentary photographer and professor at Savannah College of Art & Design, who attended her first exhibition in 2006, for urging her to hone her craft by learning the darkroom, and taking a 2009 internship with National Geographic Traveler.
 In 2010, she published Who Dat Nation, a book of photographs documenting the euphoria after the New Orleans Saints football team winning Super Bowl XLIV, some of which were also published in the Traveler.

 Starting in 2011, Blatty took courses at the Duke University Center for Documentary Studies (CDS), getting a certificate in 2013.
 After her CDS courses, she also became a Federal Emergency Management Agency (FEMA) Disaster Reservist Photographer.

 Blatty made several fine art photography exhibitions at the Martine Chaisson gallery in New Orleans.
 "Parallel" was a 2012 exhibit of fossils displayed on nudes.
 "Happy Dogs" was a 2015 exhibit of motion blur photographs of colorful light traces left by active dogs at night; 10% of its profits went to dog rescue missions.

 In September 2018, Blatty published Fish Town: Down the Road to Louisiana's Fishing Communities (George F. Thompson Publishing, ISBN 9781938086519).
 It was a 200-page book with 137 color photographs taken over six years, mostly in St. Bernard, Tangipahoa and Plaquemines parishes, with recollections from the people of the coastal communities sustained by fishing.
+It won the Bronze for Best Regional Non-Fiction (South) from the Independent Publisher Book Awards in 2020.
 Its release was accompanied by an exhibition of the photographs in the book at the Martine Chaisson gallery.
 Blatty had written a story about the collapse of regional fisheries for Connect Savannah magazine in 2008, but went back to her home state for this long-term project.